focused-dot-io/exo-server-setup/README.md

 An automated setup script for configuring a new Mac as an Exo server.
 This script handles installation of required dependencies, enables SSH access, and configures the Exo environment with model synchronization.

+## Prerequisites

+- macOS (tested on macOS Ventura and later)
+- Administrator access (sudo privileges)
+- Full Disk Access (you'll be prompted to grant this during installation)
+- Source machine with Exo models for synchronization (optional)
+- Internet connection for downloading dependencies

 ## Quick Install

 If you'd like to inspect the script before running it, you can view it here: